pgorman/dangerjaunt/dangerjaunt.md

 Player characters start at first level with an attack bonus of +1, which they add to their d20 attack rolls.
 Fighters gain an additional +1 per level (e.g. a fourth-level fighter gets +4).
-Other classes gain an additional +1 at levels three, six, nine, twelve, and fifteen.
+Other classes, including elves, gain an additional +1 at levels three, six, nine, twelve, and fifteen.
 A sixth-level cleric, for example, gets an attack bonus of +3.

-Monsters use an attack bonus equal to their hit dice.
+Monsters attack with a bonus equal to their hit dice.

 ## Damage ##

 Most weapons do 1d6 damage on a successful hit.
 A fighter wielding a martial weapon, such as a longsword, does 1d8 damage.
 Fighters who forgo a shield in order to wield a two-handed weapon, such as a polearm, deal 1d10 damage.
-(A fighter wielding two weapons is mechanically identical --- make one attack roll for d10 damage.)
+A fighter wielding two weapons also makes one attack roll for d10 damage.

-## Armor Class, Encumbrance, Wandering Monsters ##
+## Armor, Encumbrance, Wandering Monsters ##

-Of all pieces of standard gear, armor is the heaviest and most mechanically important.
+Of all standard gear, armor is the heaviest and most mechanically important.
 This makes armor the primary factor for encumbrance and movement.

-However, when a character hauls something very bulky or heavy, movement drops to the next lower movement tier.
+However, when a character hauls something bulky or heavy, movement drops to the next lower movement tier.
 A fighter in plate dragging a statue, for example, falls to 3''.

 Furthermore, every 250 coins of treasure carried drops the character's movement by one tier.